Code-Institute-Submissions/Milestone-9/README.md

 I used the standard grey setting within css for my buttons, album cards, header spaces & footer.
 I then used the color of #fafafa Color Hex Gray98 for the font to really make it stand out from the dark background.
 For my main images on each section of the website i decided to use black & white images to keep within the same color scheme as the overall project.

-To help me choose my colour scheme is used [Adobe Color Wheel] (https://color.adobe.com/create).
+To help me choose my colour scheme is used [Adobe Color Wheel](https://color.adobe.com/create).

 #### Wireframes